Medical Sciences Interdepartmental Area (MSIA) Program

 - A particular strength of this program is the degree of collaborative research between faculty of different departments and colleges.
 A student may pursue dental and graduate degrees simultaneously providing all entrance requirements are fulfilled.

 Each applicant must hold a DDS, DMD, MD or a baccalaureate degree from a recognized college or university.
 In general, to be admitted, students must have achieved a B average as an undergraduate student.

-The Graduate Record Examination (GRE) is required.
-However, individuals who have completed the DAT or MCAT may substitute these tests for the GRE.
 If English is not the primary language of the applicant, a minimum score of 550 (paper-based) or 213 (computer-based) is required on the Test of English as a Foreign Language (TOEFL).
 A brief narrative describing the reasons for applying to the MSIA Graduate Program is also required.
 The narrative should include a statement of career goals and area of research interest.
 A completed application includes: